 "Prolonged sweating under clothing, especially with outdoor activities and exercise, can cause—or worsen—summer breakouts on unexpected parts of the body," emphasizes Samolitis.
 To make matters worse, wearing fabrics that don't breath well (read: workout gear) will likely trap bacteria.
 "Many athleisure brands like Lululemon have silver particles woven into their clothing to help kill bacteria related to excess sweating and moisture on the skin," says Samolitis.

 Not only are these joggers cute (and a personal favorite of Hailee Steinfeld), but they're also the most technology-savvy piece of clothing you may ever own.
-Made with the brand's Revolutionary VaporActive, these pants attract moisture in order to remove sweat and, in turn, keep you dry, cool, and free of acne-causing bacteria.
+Made with the brand's Revolutionary VaporActive, these pants attract moisture to remove sweat and, in turn, keep you dry, cool, and free of acne-causing bacteria.
 Plus, active particles in the fibers attract and trap odor-causing molecules, which are later cleaned out when you run them through the wash cycle.
 Genius, no?

 As many of us know all too well, breakouts from ingrown hairs do occur—especially when you're doing extra grooming for the summer.
 And nothing feels worse than having irritation along your bikini line.
 However, as long as you keep a stash of these handy wipes designed to prevent and treat ingrown hairs and bumps around, you'll remain in the clear.

 "Avoiding your favorite summer activities is not recommended!
 When you notice sweat under your clothing, try to clean your skin as soon as possible," Samolitis recommends.
 "If showering isn't an option, skin-cleansing wipes (similar to the ones used to remove makeup) are easy to have on hand for a quick wipedown.
-I love these ones from La Roche-Posay."
+I love these from La Roche-Posay."

 Instead of sopping up excess oil with dry shampoo (a recipe for disaster as it can mix with sweat around the hairline), Zeichner recommends this affordable salicylic acid-infused shampoo from Neutrogena.